jzimr/RSS_Notification_Bot_and_API/readme.md

 # Original Project Plan

 Our plan was to create a RSS subscription service with discord.
 The user invites a bot and can then choose what RSS feeds they want to subscribe to by typing a keyword (e.g. nrk) or the whole RSS link.
 Once the RSS feed updates, the user will get a notification on discord.
-In addition we'll have a web API which has similiar functions as the discord bot, and where you're able to POST new RSS links and GET recent RSS notifications in JSON format.
+In addition we'll have a web API where you're able to POST new RSS links and GET RSS subscriptions.
 We will also provide a simple GUI on Heroku where the admin is able to customize the bot and add new RSS links from there as well.
 This will mostly work as a site where you can configure your bot.

 ## What has/has not been achieved